Digital Design Weekend

 Arduino Workshop

 Have fun and be creative with electronics come and explore the wonderful world of Arduino, coding and making things work.
 Arduino is an open-source electronics platform based on easy-to-use hardware and software.
-It’s ideal for giving inspiration for interactive projects.
+Its ideal for giving inspiration for interactive projects.

 Saturday 10am-1pm